 Because of that, nobody could promise your children will turn out as mature Christians if you spank right.
 And any child rearing method that focus much on spanking, focus much on externals and not the heart.

-The right attitude #5: We should love others as ourselves:
+5: We should love others as ourselves:

 You want to go home.
 Your child want to stay a bit longer.
 Unless you have a very good reason to want to go home, there is nothing inherently superior about your desire.

 We should love others as ourselves, and our tots are others, whose needs should be regarded as highly as our own.
 Asserting your will “so that the child do not become a tyrant” is not avoiding a tyrant, but creating one: Yourself.
 This becomes harder the more children you have, but modelling Christian love means caring about their wills as much as about your own.